hiveot/hub/core/authn/README.md

 Roadmap Items:
 1. update documentation
-2. integrate with authorization (NATS only)
+2. integrate with authorization service as needed
 3. startup selector for NATS and MQTT

 ## Scope

-In-scope is to provide identity management for clients on the local network.
+In-scope is to provide identity management for users, devices, and services on the local network, with support for password, static key, and token based authentication.

-The use of a password for login depends on the underlying messaging service.
-The server can use the Authn client to validate the password and obtain a token.

 ## Summary

 This service provides the following capabilities:

-1. Manage Hub clients such as IoT devices, services and users for use by managers.
-This provides CRUD capabilities for clients that is persisted in the file store.
+1. Manage capability to add and remove Hub clients such as IoT devices, services and users.
+Client information is persisted in an authentication store.
+Storage is a plugin that implements the storage API.

-2. Client authentication token creation and refresh for use by clients.
-This creates a new token and validates issued tokens.
+2. Client authentication token creation and refresh.
+This is intended for clients to refresh authentication tokens and update their profile.

-The method of token handling depends on the underlying messaging service.
-The tokenizer generates new tokens when clients are added, and validates old tokens when they are refreshed.

-The protocol binding uses the serializer 'ser' to serialize requests and responses.
-The default is JSON.

-### NATS

-The NATS specific portion consists of the tokenizer (see [AuthnNatsTokenizer.go](authnnats/AuthnNatsTokenizer.go)).

-NATS JWT tokens differ from plain old JWT in the following ways:
-* token keys use edd2519.
-* use of signed nonce in the authentication process
-* use of authorization subjects (topics) in the JWT token

-This service receives action requests by subscribing to the subjects:
-* things.authn.manage.action.>
-* things.authn.client.action.>

-The subjects are created by the NATS version of the HubClient implementation.

-When NATS tokens are issued they contain restrictions on the subject (topics) that can be published and subscribed to.
-By default this includes events, actions and an inbox, depending on the client type.
-Inbox prefix is used to prevent snooping of other clients inboxes.

-Still TBD is the JetStream authorization and how this affects the token limits.

-Tokens do not include limits for use with JetStream.
-Global limits for memory size and disk space are set centrally on the server.

-### MQTT

-The MQTT server uses the [built-in JWT tokenizer](authnservice/AuthnServiceTokenizer.go).
+Authentication itself depends on the underlying messaging server and is provided through a so-called adapter.
+A Nats and mochi-mqtt adapter are included.

+The NATS server supports NKey and password based authentication.
+While JWT is supported it requires --muddling-- that authorization is included which causes several problems.

+Communication with the service takes place using a protocol binding that serializes and deserializes messages.

+An optional golang client for both management and client capability is included and support for other languages is planned.

+## Password Storage

+Passwords are stored by the service using argon2id hashing.
+This is chosen as it is one of the strongest hash algorithms that is resistant to GPU cracking attacks and side channel attacks.
+[See wikipedia](https://en.wikipedia.org/wiki/Argon2).
+In future other algorithms can be supported as needed.

+NATS prefers storing password in its options using bcrypt.
+To support this, it might be required to storage password in this format so it can be applied to NATS.

 ## Usage
 This service is included and launcher by the Hub core.